 The Mosman Local Studies Collection is located in the Mosman Room, Barry O’Keefe Library.
 The collection comprises current and retrospective material on the people, places and events that make Mosman unique.
 Topics covered include indigenous history, social history, the natural environment, the built environment and current issues.

 A wide range of formats include books, newspapers, manuscripts, maps, plans, photographs, art works, ephemera, ceramics, textiles and audio visual materials.

 The Mosman Local Studies Collection is available for use during library hours.
 It is not necessary to be a member of the Library to use the collection and staff is available to assist with enquiries.
 However, it is advisable to make an appointment with the Local Studies Librarian if the enquiry is complex.

 Personal narratives and photographs sharing living memories of Mosman’s past.

 Listen to extracts from interviews held in the Mosman Oral History Collection.

-A digital archive of photographs, documents, newspapers, council minutes, maps, subdivision plans, oral histories, realia, ephemera, textiles and ceramics.
-Digitising the historic collection is ongoing and new items continue to be added to Trace: Mosman Library Service Digital Archive.
+A digital archive of photographs, documents, newspapers, council minutes, subdivision plans, oral histories, ephemera and ceramics.

-A guide to resources that may assist in the study of the local built environment including homes, business premises and public buildings.
+A guide to resources that may assist in the study of the local built environment including homes and public buildings.

 From garbage removal to the naming of streets, reputable authors provide quality publications that reveal the rich history of Mosman.

 A look at some of the wonderful and rare items donated to the Mosman Local Studies Collection and the stories they tell.

-The Mosman Historical Society is a community based Society, which promotes the history and heritage of Mosman and aspects of Australian history.
+A community based Society, which promotes the history and heritage of Mosman and Australian history.